Developer Guide

 Alternative 1:

-command integrates the use of prefixes in user input to determine which tutor attribute to search through. (i.e.find n/alex
+findcommand integrates the use of prefixes in user input to determine which tutor attribute to search through. (i.e.find n/alex,find s/A0123456X) (chosen).- Pros: Better OOP practice as the resultant find commands are all subclasses of

-- Cons: Took more time to think of and implement.
+FindByPrefixCommand - Cons: Took more time to think of and implement.

 - Pros: Better OOP practice as the resultant find commands are all subclasses of